 St. Anton am Arlberg, Austria

-St. Anton am Arlberg is a village in the Tyrol region of Austria, lying at the foot of the Wilder Kaiser mountain range.
-It has a ski area covering over 200km of runs and is popular with skiers from all over Europe.
-Of course Austria is also great for apres ski, and St Anton is probably one of the most raucous of Austrian resorts.
+Arlberg has a ski area covering over 300km of runs and is popular with skiers from all over Europe.
+Of course Austria is also great for apres ski, and St Anton is probably one of the most vibrant of Austrian ski resorts.

 To be honest, St Anton is busy all through the winter, especially on the weekends.
-Being a short commute (around 1 hour 20) from Innsbruck, it is popular with weekenders.
+Being a short transfer (around 1 hour 20) from Innsbruck, it is popular with weekenders.

 But if you’re looking for great ski and snowboarding in February, you’ll be hard pressed to find somewhere more fun than St Anton in Austria.